emberjs/rfcs/text/0000-es-classes.md

 * Actions

-However, the following features either do not exist or do not work as a user familiar with Ember Objects would expect:
+However, the following features either do not exist or do not work as a user familiar with `Ember.Object` would expect:

 * Class properties
 * Mixins
 * Observers and events
 * Merged and concatenated properties

-Some of these can and should be supported by changes to Ember.Object, whereas others can be addressed by community solutions.
+Some of these can and should be supported by changes to `Ember.Object`, whereas others can be addressed by community solutions.
 We will address each one individually below.